School of Mathematics Teaching

 3. You may not take this course if you have Higher Mathematics at Grade 6 or above.

-If you have other qualifications, you should discuss this option with your Personal Tutor, guided by your diagnostic test result.
+If you have other qualifications, you should discuss whether or not it is appropriate for you to take FAC with your Academic Cohort Lead and be guided by your diagnostic test score (see below).

 What is your diagnostic test score?

-The diagnostic test that you take on entry can also help to inform decisions on taking FAC.
+We ask all incoming students to take a diagnostic test on entry, and this can also help to inform decisions around taking FAC.

-If you have taken Scottish examinations, A-levels or IB your decision should be based primarily on your results as above, but attention should be paid to the Diagnostic test to help you decide if you are in the “may take the course” category.
+If you have taken Scottish examinations, A-levels or IB, your decision should be based primarily on your exam results as above.
+However, attention should be paid to the diagnostic test to help you decide if you are in the “may take the course” category.

-Analysis of students’ performance in the test and in Year 1 mathematics has led us to recommend as follows.
+Analysis of students’ performance in the test and subsequently in Year 1 mathematics has led us to recommend the following:

-3. Score less than 50%.
-We strongly recommended you take the course.
+3. Score less than 50% - we strongly recommend you take the course.

 Outside courses